This is a tutorial for the Champions custom card maker by Landstander.

 - Give them all the same colors and headshots

-- Name and number the cards in the set
+- Sort and number the cards in the set

 - Export the cards for print or digital tabletop